 Rather than let the wheels come off, the band went back to what they knew best, throwing themselves into their work in the Paramour Mansions in Silverlake, California.
 Their fifth album, The Paramour Sessions, was eventually released on September 12, 2006 and supported by an American and European tour.
 Dave’s battle was one he was losing and, in April 2007, it was announced that he had checked into rehab and was replaced by new drummer Tony Palermo, a move confirmed as permanent in January 2008.
 Sixth album Metamorphosis swiftly followed a year later, its title a clear reference to the incredible transformation the band had undergone throughout the past decade.
 The new Papa Roach now sounded more like a modernised rock’n’roll animal.

-Those are threads the band have diligently followed across many records since, right up to most recent 2018 release, Who Do You Trust?
+Those are threads the band have diligently followed across many records since.
 That thirst for creation and reinvention isn’t just necessary for the continued health and endurance of their artistic output, however.
 It goes deeper still.